About

 I launched Eastbourne Reporter in May 2022 because I'm seriously concerned about the decline of proper news reporting.

 Local papers used to have teams of experienced journalists providing up-to-date and accurate reporting, holding the powerful to account.
-Sadly, they're now a shadow of their former selves, with copy-and-pasted press releases masquerading as editorial.
+Sadly, they're now a shadow of their former selves, with copy-and-pasted press releases masquerading as 'news'

 Why we're different